na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Griseo2 | Red Yellow Black Blue are the key choices, recommended to pick all enhanced 1st | Vill-V2 | 2 3 5 are the key choices; recommended to pick all enhanced, prioritise breach
+1st | Vill-V2 | 5 3 2 are the key choices; recommended to pick all enhanced
-2nd | Mobius1 | Both TDMs, vulnerability are the key choices, unlock nexus
-2nd | Pardofelis1 | Both damage boosts, are the key choices, unlock nexus
-2nd | Su2 | TDM, vulnerability, 60 combos are the key choices, don't need nexus; can also pick Sakura vulnerability, Kalpas vulnerability as reinforcement
+1st | Mobius1 | Both TDMs, vulnerability are the key choices, recommended to pick Newborn and Dead from enhanced 2nd | Griseo1 | Red Yellow Black are the key choices, unlock nexus 2nd | Su2 | TDM, vulnerability, 25 combos are the key choices, singles are fine, nexus is better Optional | Pardofelis1 | Both damage boosts, HPSP cap up are the key choices, unlock nexus; can also pick Sakura TDM, vulnerability, Eden both damage boosts as reinforcement

 #->Helical Contraption<-
 ->![hcvalk1](https://i.imgur.com/3B3VaqW.png)<-